 - The applicant must possess a bachelor's or master's degree or their equivalent from a regionally accredited institution.
 The prior academic record must indicate ability and preparation necessary for pursuing graduate studies.

 - The minimum prerequisite for the program is 18 semester hours of undergraduate courses in psychology.
 These include courses in general (intro) psychology, introductory statistics, psychology research methods, and nine semester hours in other upper-division, undergraduate courses.
-It is strongly recommended that applicants have taken an undergraduate course in I-O psychology and psychological testing.
-The testing course can be taken after acceptance.
+The undergraduate course in I-O psychology as well as the psychological testing course are required, but that both may be taken after acceptance to the program.

 - A minimum 3.0 is required in undergraduate and/or graduate coursework.
 Overall GPA in a degree program and GPA in the psychology courses are both assessed.
 Xavier University's institution code is 1965.